-- Alberta has the lowest tax rate for businesses in Canada - Alberta saw an overall increase in total exports in past year, with specific growth in construction, education services, arts, entertainment and recreation sectors - Strong community agricultural culture and heritage - County boasts 814,653 acres of land and 628,009 acres of cropland - Kneehill is located at the centre of a high-volume grain and beef production area - Livestock numbers increased in 2022 - Proximity to multiple major urban centres (Calgary, Edmonton, Red Deer, Olds, Drumheller) - Strategic access to Canamex corridor and major transportation routes (Highway, rail, airport (Calgary Edmonton, Red Deer and local airports in Three Hills and Beiseker) - Proximity to Calgary's Intermodal facilities - The region has an above average concentration of businesses in mining, quarrying and oil and gas extraction compared to the provincial average - Oil production increased 19.1% in 2022 - Total well counts increased 105% in 2022 - Excellent access to international trade markets - Healthcare top employment - Strong entrepreneur support system within the region (i.e. Community Futures Wild Rose, CAEP, Kneehill Adult Learning) - Strong social support system withing the region (i.e. FCSS) - Numerous economic development documents and studies previously completed - Municipal Development Plan update is currently underway - Access to regional post-secondary institutions (Olds, Red Deer Polytechnic, Calgary, Edmonton, Lloydminster) - Proximity to Leduc Food Processing Development Centre - 53% of Albertans reside within a 3-hour drive, approximately 1.8 million reside within 2 hours and 69,000 reside within 1-hour drive of Kneehill County - Horseshoe Canyon is one of the best places to see the unique and rugged landscape of the badlands (over 400,000 visitors stop to enjoy the view) - Horseshoe Canyon Master Plan is currently under development - Existing website with information pertinent to business retention and expansion - Reasonably affordable in comparison to larger communities and closer to the city - Representation on the Central Alberta Economic Partnership and on the Community Futures Wild Rose board of directors. - Interest by land owners to rezone land.
+- Alberta has the lowest tax rate for businesses in Canada - Alberta saw an overall increase in total exports in past year, with specific growth in construction, education services, arts, entertainment and recreation sectors - Strong community agricultural culture and heritage - County boasts 814,653 acres of land and 628,009 acres of cropland - Kneehill is located at the centre of a high-volume grain and beef production area - Proximity to multiple major urban centres (Calgary, Edmonton, Red Deer, Olds, Drumheller) - Strategic access to Canamex corridor and major transportation routes (Highway, rail, airport (Calgary Edmonton, Red Deer and local airports in Three Hills and Beiseker) - Proximity to Calgary's Intermodal facilities and international trade markets - The region has an above average concentration of businesses in mining, quarrying and oil and gas extraction compared to the provincial average - Oil production increased 19.1% in 2022 and total well counts increased 105% in 2022 - Healthcare top employment - Strong entrepreneur support system within the region (i.e. Community Futures Wild Rose, CAEP, Kneehill Adult Learning) and strong social support system withing the region (i.e. FCSS) - · Numerous economic development documents and studies previously completed - Municipal Development Plan update and Horseshoe Canyon Master Plans are currently under revision - Access to regional post-secondary institutions (Olds, Red Deer Polytechnic, Calgary, Edmonton, Lloydminster) - Proximity to Leduc Food Processing Development Centre - 53% of Albertans reside within a 3-hour drive, approximately 1.8 million reside within 2 hours and 69,000 reside within 1-hour drive of Kneehill County - Horseshoe Canyon is one of the best places to see the unique and rugged landscape of the badlands (over 400,000 visitors stop to enjoy the view) - Existing website with information pertinent to business retention and expansion - Reasonably affordable in comparison to larger communities and closer to the city - Representation on the Central Alberta Economic Partnership and on the Community Futures Wild Rose board of directors. - Interest by land owners to rezone land.